ibm-cloud-docs/cis/cis-cli-plugin.md

 `--json`
 :   The JSON file or JSON string used to describe a override WAF rule.
 Required.
     - The required fields in JSON data are `urls` and `rules`.
-        - `urls`: URLs to be included in this rule definition.
+        - `urls` : URLs to be included in this rule definition.
 Wildcards are permitted.
-        - `rules`: Change the action assigned to a WAF rule.
+        - `rules` : Change the action assigned to a WAF rule.
 The keys of this object are WAF rule IDs and the values must be a valid WAF action.
 Unless disabling the rule, ensure that you also enable the rule group that this WAF rule belongs to.
-Max length: 1024.
+Max length: `1024`.
     - The optional fields are `paused`, `description`, `priority`, `groups` and `rewrite_action`.
-        - `paused`: Whether this package is currently paused.
-Valid values: `true` and `false`.
+        - `paused` : Whether this package is currently paused.
+Valid values are `true` and `false`.
-        - `description`: A note that you can use to describe the purpose of this rule.
+        - `description` : A note that you can use to describe the purpose of this rule.
-        - `priority`: Relative priority of this configuration when multiple configurations match a single URL.
+        - `priority` : Relative priority of this configuration when multiple configurations match a single URL.
 Higher priority configurations may overwrite values set by lower priority configurations.
 Min value is `-1000000000`, max value is `1000000000`.
         - `groups` Enable or disable WAF rule groups.
 The keys of this object are WAF rule group IDs and the values must be a valid WAF action (usually `default` or `disable`).
-        - `rewrite_action`: When a WAF rule matches, substitute its configured action for a different action specified by this object.
+        - `rewrite_action` : When a WAF rule matches, substitute its configured action for a different action specified by this object.

 Sample JSON data: